elizabethude/portfolio/virtualinternships/telstra.md

 title: Telstra Internship
 ---

-## Telsa Cybersecurity Job Simulation on Forage - September 2024
+## Telstra Cybersecurity Job Simulation on Forage - September 2024

 In my experience responding to a malware attack, I first triaged the alert received at the Security Operation Centre (SOC), quickly contacting the appropriate team to initiate a response.
 This involved honing my skills in incident detection, communication, and teamwork.